terrehbyte/awesome-ue4/CONTRIBUTING.md

   - Example: `[Name](Link) - Description`
 - [ ] I have outlined the value of the thing in my pull request.

-Please limit the submission of paid assets to high-quality to a minimum to keep these resources as _accessible_ and helpful as possible.
+Please think twice when submitting paid assets.
+It'd be preferable to keep the number of paid assets to a minumum to keep things as _accessible_ and helpful as possible.
+This policy may shift towards maintaining a list of high-quality paid assets to reflect that.
+Part of that process will involve defining what _high-quality_ as much as possible.

 If you've got any questions, feel free to file it via the issue tracker or contact the maintainer privately via their listed e-mail address, if available.